kgalb01/ArcGIS_Classify/README.md

   ![Training Data Example](https://github.com/kgalb01/ArcGIS_Classify/blob/main/Examples/dortmund_data_example.png)

-  <sup>*Figure 2: Screenshot of Dortmund training data as GeoJSON, visualized in geojson.io.
+  <sup>*Figure 3: Screenshot of Dortmund training data as GeoJSON, visualized in geojson.io.
 Created as an example in the course „Geosoftware II“ by Edzer Pebesma & Christian Knoth, created by Kieran Galbraith.*</sup>

+## Bugs
+A list of bugs we know and we actively try to remove:
+* .grd Files can't be inserted into the Jupyter Notebook
+* Sometimes a component just doesn't work for some reason and you have to start all over again